“Wait, wait, wait! I’ve always wanted to do this…”

 During one of the most dramatic moments of the game, the room was structured in such a way that it encouraged us to move into a space that was a motion tracking dead zone.
 When I moved into this place, I lost control of myself in the game.
 (The exact same thing happened to my father during his run after ours.)

-On a political level, it was strange that all players were rendered in-game as adult white dudes.
+It was strange that all players were rendered in-game as adult white dudes.
 My 9 year old cousin Angie looked like a very short 30 year old guy who hadn’t shaved in a couple days.
 Lisa and I looked like taller versions of the same guy.
 Given the emphasis that the 2016 remake put on non-sexualized female protagonists, this was odd and disappointing.

 Should I play Madame Tussauds’ Ghostbusters Experience?